virtru-dev/cork/README.md

 # cork - The most reliable build tool ever conceived (_... probably_)

-cork is a build tool for projects that utilizes containerization to achieve highly reliable and highly portable build workflows. cork is the tool you always wanted but didn't know how to describe.
+cork is a build tool for projects that executes build steps in docker containers to achieve highly reliable and highly portable build workflows. cork is the tool you always wanted but didn't know how to describe.

 Have you ever had to spin up a build agent for your CI tool and needed to build node-v4 projects and node-v6?
 If so, you've run in to issues with tools